Working at SIS

 The 1400 students at South Island are our most outstanding assets.
 Made up of young people from 39 different countries, our school is an international, multicultural community that is characterised by excellent relationships between students and staff.
 Our students are well behaved, incredibly hard working and committed to their own learning.
 They enjoy their school and their achievements and they live life to the full through their exceptional involvement in a very wide range of extra-curricular activities and opportunities.
 The students reach high academic levels: the vast majority leave school at 18 with diploma level qualifications and go on to universities, world-wide.

 We are committed to providing an all-round education for our students and they respond by excelling in all areas of school life.
 We are non-selective, although students are required to pass an English test to ensure they can fully access the curriculum.
-We have a special learning support class for students with moderate to severe learning needs.
+We have a special learning support class for students with moderate to complex learning needs.
 These students are integrated into mainstream classes wherever possible, sometimes with additional help.
 There is a small EAL team to further support students requiring additional English language skills.

-Pastorally, we are a school where the happiness and success of every individual is very important to us.
+Pastorally, we are a school where the well-being, happiness and success of every individual is very important to us.
 Tutor groups are around 17 in size and tutors stay with their groups throughout the school.
 All teachers are expected to be tutors within a very strong Learning Family and House System.

-Teachers work very hard at South Island both within and outside of regular working hours – and the professional rewards for their commitment are very strong.
+Teachers work very hard at South Island School, both within and outside of regular working hours – and the professional rewards for their commitment are very strong.
 Our dedicated team of Support Staff also ensure that everything we do is professionally supported.
 Staff are committed to their own learning and they give selflessly to provide enrichment opportunities for our students.
-They also work for each other and there is a real team spirit at the school where people are supported to achieve their best through induction, professional review and a continued commitment to training.
+They also work for each other and there is a real team spirit at the school, where people are supported to achieve their best through induction, professional review and a continued commitment to training.
 There are regular opportunities for further promotion, both within the School and across the Foundation.

 The school provides an excellent learning environment with very good facilities in individual subject areas.
-We have sophisticated ICT infrustructure, a one to one laptop programme using Apple Macs and numerous other forms of technology to support learning and teaching.
+We have a sophisticated ICT infrastructure, a one to one laptop programme using Apple Macs and numerous other forms of technology to support learning and teaching.
 All teachers are all issued with their own Apple Mac laptop.
 We have an innovative school week structure that includes two hour lessons in many subjects and regular collaborative planning time for all teaching teams, and the school enjoys a reputation for innovation and risk-taking.

 If you are an outstanding practitioner, and you would like the challenge of living and working in a dynamic, vibrant and stimulating community then we would welcome an application from you.

-Information about levels of pay and conditions of service for all ESF teachers can be found on the ESF website.
+(Information about levels of pay and conditions of service for all ESF teachers can be found on the ESF website.)

-Applicant MUST possess formal teaching qualifications (Bachelor/Master Degree in Education, or Bachelor Degree in any subjects with Postgraduate Certificate/Diploma in Education, or equivalent).
+Applicants MUST possess formal teaching qualifications (Bachelor/Master Degree in Education, or Bachelor Degree in any subjects with Postgraduate Certificate/Diploma in Education, or equivalent).
 Those who do not have any of the above will NOT be considered.

-For enquiries, please contact Min Mon (Ms) at +852 2555 9313 or email@example.com
+For enquiries, please contact Ms Zin Mogg at +852 2240 6713 or firstname.lastname@example.org.

 - Vacancies are advertised as they arise.
 For post-related enquiries, email us at email@example.com